Peppermint Mocha Donuts

 - 1 tbsp. unsalted butter melted and cooled slightly

 For the Peppermint Glaze and Topping:

-- Make the Donuts: Preheat oven to 350 degrees F. Generously spray a donut pan with nonstick cooking spray.
+- Preheat oven to 350 degrees F. Generously spray a donut pan with nonstick cooking spray.

 This site contains affiliate links.
 If you make a purchase through these links, I may receive a small commission, at no extra cost to you.
 Thank you for supporting Kristine's Kitchen!